madanyc/workfront-learn.en/help/guide/worker-fundamentals/complete-work-in-workfront-home.md

 ---
-title: Complete work in Workfront Home
+title: workfront-dam/brand-connect-user in Workfront Home
 description:  In this video, learn how to communicate work progress with status and filter the Work List to see completed work in Adobe Workfront.
 topic:
 activity: use